Jayplect/weatherPy/README.md

         # Convert the API response to JSON format
         data = response.json()

-   #Example xx: Try/Except method to by pass missing data- Grab the first hotel from the results and store the name in the hotel_df DataFrame
+   #Example 8: Try/Except method to by pass missing data- Grab the first hotel from the results and store the name in the hotel_df DataFrame

       try:
           df.loc[index, "col"] = name_address["features"][0]["properties"]["name"]